Nursing (NURS)

 NURS 156 Socialization into Practical Nursing2 Credits

 Examination of legal and ethical responsibilities of the practical nurse.
-Emphasis is given to the Colorado Nurse Practice Act, portfolio building, and preparing for the NCLEX PN exam.
-Job seeking skills are discussed.
+Emphasis is given to the Colorado Nurse Practice Act, career development, and preparing for the NCLEX PN exam.

 Prerequisites: NURS 101, NURS 106/NURS 106L, NURS 107/NURS 107L, and NURS 112.